paypal/paypal-android/docs/PayPal/integration.md

 val payPalWebCheckoutRequest = PayPalWebCheckoutRequest("<ORDER_ID>")
 ```

+You can also specify the funding source for your order which are `PayPal` (default), `PayLater` and `PayPalCredit`.
+For more information go to: https://developer.paypal.com/docs/checkout/pay-later/us/

 ### 7. Approve the order through the Payments SDK

 When a user initiates the PayPal payment flow through your UI, approve the order using your `PayPalWebCheckoutClient`